Will Glover: The Pyramids

+Seeking to establish themselves from other bands, they became known for stunts like going on stage in trench coats and fake pants, which they then removed to perform in their shorts.
+They would also try to upstage a headliner like The Beach Boys by arriving at a show via helicopter.

+As a songwriter he wrote (and sang) "Here Comes Marsha" which first appeared in October 1963 as the A-side of Best 102, a Long Beach label.
+However, once the disc acquired national distribution, the flip-side, a hypnotic surf instrumental composed by bandmate Steve called "Penetration," became the track played by disc jockeys.

+Best 102 spent a total of ten weeks on the charts, peaking at #18 on the Billboard "Hot 100" for March 14, 1964.

+Will also wrote "I Don't Wanna Cry" for the group.

 Post Pyramids

 After the demise of the Pyramids in the 1960s, Glover carried playing into the 1970s.
 He was a member of a club group called The Family Cat whose members were Long Beach musicians Mike Marchman, Jim Foelber and Chris Myers.
 Other members were Skip Mercier and Steve Leonard.
 They played in nightclubs around the Orange County district.
 The Family Cat carried on until 1973.

 By the time he was married and had moved to a ranch in a Riverside, he had left the music business.
 Looking for a steady income Glover worked at various jobs, which included working at a gas station and, later, he started his own construction company.

 Later years

 In the late 1980s, and not having played in years, he was taken by a friend to see Jann Browne.
 Having his interest in singing reignited he was invited by Browne to sit in with her.
 He also entered some talent contests which gained a following for him in Country music.
 From there, he carried on with his career.

 In the mid-1990s, Glover was still running his own construction and demolition business.